It’s late July, which means we’re only weeks away from the 2025 NFL season. Rest easy, folks, we’re almost there.

 3. Optimizing Value

 Football is a brutal game, and injuries, unfortunately, play a major role.
-We see if every year, and 2023 was no exception.
-Several RBs with minimal preseason value went on to finish among the highest-scoring PPR players.
-Jerome Ford and Ezekiel Elliott are 2 examples of players who benefited from injuries to players ahead of them on the depth chart.
+We see it every year, and 2024 was no exception.
+Several RBs with questionable preseason value – like Chase Brown and Chuba Hubbard – went on to finish among the highest-scoring PPR players.

 Still need to sign up for a DFS app?
 The leading Underdog promo code is a great way to get started.